 Past presenters also include: Dr. Leah DeVun on “Surgery and Intersexuality in the Late Middle Ages;” Richard Gachot, Kathryn Hixson, Mariana Ivanova, and Laura Lindenberger Wellen, on gender and the aesthetics of Weimar Germany; Angela Smith on “Early Modern Midwifery;” Dr. Lilya Kagonovsky on visual studies and gender; and Dr. James Brooks on “Conflict and Creativity in the Southwestern Borderlands,” and many more.

-To be in the company of our many excellent presenters, please visit our Call for Presenters page, and get in touch with Lady Jane Acquah and Cristina Metz.
+To be in the company of our many excellent presenters, please visit our Call for Presenters page, and get in touch with Shaherzad Ahmadi and Julia Gossard.

 Make a Gift